 Big Data offers many benefits to companies, but there are a few privacy risks that we should think about when using analytics tools:

 - Data breaches – when information is accessed without authorization.
 These mostly happened because of out-of-date software, weak passwords, or targeted malware attacks.
-Such breaches can cost a company not only lots of money but also damaged reputation.
+Such breaches can cost a company lots of money and damage its reputation.
 That’s why companies should keep their software up to date, change passwords often, and focus on educating employees about security.

 - Data brokerage – when unprotected and incorrect data is sold.
 Some companies gather and sell customer profiles which contain false information that leads to flawed algorithms.
 Before buying data, companies should do their research to make sure they are receiving data from a reputable provider that offers accurate data.